seacode/gmacs/examples/smbkc_18/doc/smbkc.md

 # I. Projections and outlook

-The outlook for recruitment is quite pessimistic and given the abundance relative to the proxy $B_\mathit{MSY}$, further reductions from fishing should be avoided.
-The NMFS survey results in 2018 noted much warmer conditions than normal with an absence of a "cold pool" in the region.
+The outlook for recruitment is pessimistic and the abundance relative to the proxy $B_\mathit{MSY}$ is low.
+The NMFS survey results in 2018 noted ocean conditions warmer than normal with an absence of a "cold pool" in the region.
 This could have detrimental effects on the SMBKC stocks and should be carefully monitored.
 Relative to the impact of historical fishing, we again conducted a "dynamic-$B_0$" analysis.
 This procedure simply projects